Frequently Asked Questions

 Understanding Domestic Calls

 Suriname's domestic dialing system is designed for simplicity.
 All domestic calls follow a direct dialing approach.
-You'll find this straightforward structure easy to integrate into your applications.
+Integrate this straightforward structure easily into your applications.

 Direct Dialing Patterns